-Aggregate Function Descriptions count() ows, including rows with NULL values in a group. sum() It returns the total summed values (Non-NULL) in a set. avg() It returns the average value of an expression. min() It returns the minimum (lowest) value in a set. max() It returns the maximum (highest) value in a set.
+Aggregate Function Descriptions count() It returns the number of rows in a set, including rows with NULL values in a group. sum() It returns the total summed values (Non-NULL) in a set. avg() It returns the average value of an expression. min() It returns the minimum (lowest) value in a set. max() It returns the maximum (highest) value in a set.